GrgBls/noty/README.md

     $ Would you like us to remind you of that?
     $ Yes.

-    # If you won't want a reminder, you could simply leave it blank.
+    # If you do not want a reminder, you could simply leave it blank.
-    # In this case, I am just illustrating the reminder option that will come some time in the future.
+    # In this case, I am just illustrating the reminder option that may come some time in the future.

     $ Please enter the time, you want us to remind it to you.
     $ 5.30